haveric/StackableItems/README.md

 ### Changelog:

+#### Coming soon:
+* Changed Permission node stackableitems.adjust to stackableitems.admin
+* Added  "/stackableitems perms" command.
+Op's and Admin's can use these to see the plugin's permissions.

 #### Version 0.9.3 (4/6/2013) (Requires CraftBukkit #2723+)
 * Prevent item flashing from top inventory to player inventory by letting vanilla handle it if it can.
 * Prevent item flashing when possible from player inventory to chests, dispensers, ender chests, hoppers, droppers, and enchantment tables.